LarsBehrenberg/IA-prototype/content/posts/claude-monet.md

       At least the show turned a (very small) profit!
     sideGalleryImages:
+      - imageTitle:
-      - imageTitle: Monet fled to London during the Prussian war of 1870, where he met Paul Durand-Ruel--who was to become the impressionist's leading dealer.
+          Monet fled to London during the Prussian war of 1870, where he met Paul Durand-Ruel--who was to become the impressionist's leading dealer.
         imageUrl: /assets/claude-monet-dealer-paul-durand-ruel.jpg
+      - imageTitle:
-      - imageTitle: "The first impressionist exhibition took place in 1874.
+          "The first impressionist exhibition took place in 1874.
 One of Claude Monet's submissions, particularly derided by critics, was
           Impression: Sunrise."
         imageUrl: /assets/art-thefts-monet-sunrise.jpg
+      - imageTitle:
-      - imageTitle: The second impressionist exhibition was held two years later in 1876.
+          The second impressionist exhibition was held two years later in 1876.
 Whilst the reviews were again critical, he managed to sell Japanese Fans for 2,000 francs.
         imageUrl: /assets/claude-monet-camille-japanese-fans.jpg
-  - textTitle: "1876-1883: problems, tragedy and hope"
+  - textTitle: '1876-1883: problems, tragedy and hope'
     text: >-
       ### The late 1870s and early 1880s were difficult for Monet: he had money
       worries almost continually and lost his first wife, Camille, when she was